Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-12-17-Monte-Carlo-Markov-Chains-and-Detail-Balance.md

 <h2>Introduction and Motivation</h2>

-I realized while writing up [a relative link](2017-07-19-Variational-Monte-Carlo-in-QM.md "my post on the Quantum Variational Monte Carlo") that there was enough non-physics background information to warrant a separate post.
+I realized while writing up [my post on the Quantum Variational Monte Carlo](2017-07-19-Variational-Monte-Carlo-in-QM.md ) that there was enough non-physics background information to warrant a separate post.
 I went back to one of those resources, Hjorth-Jensen's notes, which a professor of mine had provided as an extra resource and, at the time, I had completely passed over.

 It's too bad that I did because a few chapters I pull from in this post give wonderfully simplistic examples of Monte Carlo simulations, Markov processes, and the motivation behind the detail balance requirement.
 This post is more or less my notes from those notes.
 These are general approaches to problems which have probabilistic features, and extend in use cases beyond physics, so it would be good to explain their use before applying them.

-<h2>TL;DR</h2>
+<h2 align="center">TL;DR</h2>

 Raw Monte Carlo, random importance sampling, is not very useful for even simple cases where methods fail to converge if the acceptances are small.
 Some Markov Process, a chain of states describing some system and linked by transition matrices, can be introduced to defeat this problem.
 The nature of the acceptance criteria for random moves between states must abide by both *ergodicity* and *detailed balance* constraints; an example which satisfies both being the Metropolis-Hastings algorithm.

 Algorithms like this are called Markov chain Monte Carlo methods, MCMC.

-<h2>Discrete forms for Vector Calculus Operators, a cheat sheet</h2>
+<h2 align="center">Discrete forms for Vector Calculus Operators, a cheat sheet</h2>

 Because computations are finite, simulations become discrete; continuous functions are represented in a space which is divided into small cells.
 In other words, the dx which we put at the end of our integrals is no longer infinitesimally small but has some real length (or time, or frequency, etc) value, and our integrals all become really long sums as a result.
 Below are some common calculus operators as they appear in a discrete 2 dimensional case: